 Bio / CV

-For pdf of cv, please click HERE
+For pdf of CV, please click HERE

-His autobiographical pieces explore the fringes and shadows of life while unearthing secrets through sometimes lurid fantasies.
-Most obvious are themes relating to escapism, alter-ego, longing, androgyny, eroticism, mortality and the human condition.
-His photographs are noted for their psychological penetration, and for their often discomforting examination of uncertainty, inexpressible fears and the relationship between artist and model.
+Victor Cobo was born in 1971 to a Spanish mother and an American father.
+His autobiographical pieces explore the shadows of life while unearthing secrets through sometimes lurid and playful melodramas.
+Most obvious are themes relating to escapism, alter-ego, longing, mortality and the human condition.
+His photographs are noted for their psychological penetration, and for their often discomforting examination of uncertainty and inexpressible fears.

 From the age of seven, Cobo received artistic training from his grandfather in figure drawing.
 He is a self-taught photographer who draws inspiration from Surrealism, Film noir and German Expressionism.
 Repeated visits to The Museo del Prado in Spain with his taxi-driving grandfather and seeing midnight thrillers with his poor and drug-addicted father as a child changed his life.